Does Alcohol-Free Hand Sanitiser Work?

 In simple terms, this means it kills bacteria but doesn’t necessarily prevent their growth i.e it rubs it off.
 Rubbing alcohol is also known to kill fungus and viruses.
-Brands just make a choice of which alcohol to use in a sanitiser.
+Brands just choose which alcohol to use in a sanitiser.

 Ethanol is the same alcohol we drink but in sanitiser it will have been made into denatured alcohol.
 Special bitters are added to ensure it is vile to taste and can’t be consumed by humans.

 You can buy up to 99% alcohol.
-There will then be water added to the formula in the remaining %.
+There will then be water added to the formula in the remaining percentage.
 The water is crucial as it allows the alcohol to penetrate the bacteria cells.

 - 95% water

-- 5% super high-level preservative systems- chloride based.
+- 5% super high-level preservative systems (chloride-based)

-They work by leaving the preservative agents all over your skin, they are meant to stay on there – so, in our experience will be sticky and feel like there is a layer stuck on you.
+They work by leaving the preservative agents all over your skin, hence why alcohol-free hand sanitiser will be sticky and feel like there is a layer stuck on you.
 Not to mention, that they can be very irritating to the skin.
 The risk with children is that their instinct will be to wipe it off their hands so they may not be protected at all.

 Alcohol-free hand sanitiser also has a shorter lifespan/ shelf life and require more testing as they are water-based.
-Water allows for things to grow within the formula, so they have to be challenge tested before they go to market – in order to prove they are not allowing microbes, mould, fungi or bacteria to grown in them.
-There is more risk that over time (2-4 years) the formula may not remain totally stable and have the same efficacy it did when made.
+Water allows for things to grow within the formula, so sanitisers have to be challenge tested to prove they are not allowing microbes, mould, fungi or bacteria to grow in them.
+There is more risk that over time (2-4 years) the formula may not remain stable and have the same efficacy it did when made.

 According to National Waste company businesswaste.co.uk found that just in the UK alone, up to 10-million empty sanitiser and soap bottles will be thrown away this year.
 While most people in Britain regularly make sure to separate their recycling from general waste, experts are worried that the lasting legacy of Coronavirus will be the vast number of hand sanitiser bottles polluting the oceans.
 It is a lesser-known fact that many gel-based sanitisers, whether they are alcohol or non-alcohol based also contain microplastics.